-Potential significant risks during the operational phase are expected to be limited to the storage and management of limited hazardous materials, chemicals, and wastes, Good practice measures for this will be outlined in the HSSE-MS and therefore, a detailed operation phase impact assessment is scoped out.
+Potential significant risks during the operational phase are expected to be limited to the storage and management of limited hazardous materials, chemicals, and wastes, which, due to the Project type, will be extremely limited.
+Good practice measures for this will be outlined in the HSSE-MS and therefore, a detailed operation phase impact assessment is scoped out.

 As stated previously, flood risk impacts, both coastal and rainfall, are assessed within the Climate Change Risk Assessment.
+With regards to mitigation measures for flooding it is to be noted that the Project design includes both reservoirs and drainage channels in the indicative layout following review of the hydrological report.